Jackie Wilson, convicted in murder of 2 cops, to get new trial

 "We are very happy for the decision.
 It was a courageous decision.
 It was a right decision.
 It speaks to not only Jackie Wilson but to all the victims of police torture of the regime of Jon Burge," said Flint Taylor, Wilson's lawyer.

-The judge said the confession cannot be use in a new trial.
+The judge said the confession cannot be used in a new trial.

 "The abhorrence of basic rights of suspects by Mr. Burge and his underlings has been costly to taxpayers, the wrongfully convicted, worst of all, the dozens of victims and their families," Judge Hooks said.